armijnhemel/compliance-scripts/copyright-statements/README.md

 https://github.com/nexB/scancode-toolkit

 The 'develop' branch is the most up to date and is the branch that should be used.
+This software will not work with older versions of ScanCode (2.x and earlier) and needs at least ScanCode 3.x.

 This script is licensed under the GNU GPL 3 license.